 Asian-inspired tempeh meatballs topped with addictive homemade sweet and sour sauce!
 The perfect hearty and high-protein vegan main dish.

-- 2 tbsp ground flax plus 5 tbsp water
+- 2 tbsp ground flax plus 5 tablespoon water

 - 500 grams organic tempeh (1 standard block is 250 grams, so you will need 2 blocks of tempeh)